 Instructions

 - Sift together flour, xanthan gum baking soda, and baking powder into a large bowl.
-Set aside.15 ounces gluten free flour, ½ teaspoon xanthan gum, ½ teaspoon baking soda, ¼ teaspoon baking powder, ½ teaspoons kosher salt
+Set aside.15 ounces gluten free flour blend, ½ teaspoon xanthan gum, ½ teaspoon baking soda, ¼ teaspoon baking powder, ½ teaspoons kosher salt

 - Put butter and brown sugar in the bowl of an electric mixer fitted with the paddle attachment; mix on medium speed until fluffy.
 About 3 minutes.
 Mix in spices and salt, then add the egg, molasses, and vanilla.
-Reduce speed to low.½ cup unsalted butter, ½ cup packed dark-brown sugar, 2 teaspoons ground ginger, 2 teaspoons ground cinnamon, ¾ teaspoons ground cloves, ¼ teaspoon allspice, ¼ teaspoon finely ground pepper, 1 large egg, ½ cup blackstrap molasses
+Reduce speed to low.½ cup unsalted butter, ½ cup packed dark-brown sugar, 2 teaspoons ground ginger, 2 teaspoons ground cinnamon, ¾ teaspoons ground cloves, ¼ teaspoon allspice, ¼ teaspoon finely ground pepper, 1 large egg, ½ cup blackstrap molasses, 1 teaspoon vanilla extract

 - Add flour mixture; mix until just combined.
 You may use more or less of the flour by a tablespoon or two, depending on the humidity of your environment.